DAC - Analog outputs

 Parameters

-• device: the id of the B-Box/B-Board to address (optional, used in multi-device configuration only)
+• device: the ID of the addressed device (optional, used in multi-device configuration only)

 void Dac_SetValue(unsigned int output, unsigned int value, unsigned int device=0);Code language: C++ (cpp)

-Sets the value of an analog output using a raw 16-bit value.
+Sets the value of a given analog output channel using a raw 16-bit (or 12-bit on B-Box 4) value.
+Inputs exceeding hardware limits are saturated to the maximum allowable limit.

 Parameters

-• device: the id of the B-Box/B-Board to address (optional, used in multi-device configuration only)
+• device: the ID of the addressed device (optional, used in multi-device configuration only)